CLINICAL TRIALS UNIT

 The Unit sees more than 100 West Australians with complex lung disease each month.
 Through regular contact with the respiratory physicians and nurses in the Unit, patients receive help in managing their condition, and benefit through education about their disease and managing it in balance with other health issues they may face.
 The patients almost universally express their appreciation of the friendly, helpful and supportive care they receive from the staff.
 These patients, who would otherwise be seeking assistance elsewhere within the State health system, are encouraged to contact LIWA in the first instance if there is any exacerbation of their condition, for advice on further management.
 Patients with more complex disease are specifically managed by the Unit rather than burdening the Health system.

 The Unit makes a significant contribution to the State’s economy.
 It attracts more than a million dollars a year directly and indirectly via contracted medical research in WA each year and employs six nurses, five doctors and one specialist, in addition to administrative staff.
 As a not-for-profit organisation, all profits are used to support further respiratory research activity here in Western Australia.

-The Unit was actively involved in lung testing campaigns, testing over 220 people during the Delirium24 Hour Cycle race in Cowaramup in April and at a number of other public LIWA functions.
+The Unit is actively involved in lung testing campaigns, testing people during the Delirium 24 Hour Cycle race in the south west and at a number of other public LIWA functions.

-Clinical Trials Unit lead by Meagan Shorten (second right)
+Clinical Trials Unit lead by Meagan Shorten (right)